jkislin/nix-home-manager/README.md

 3. Open a PR.

 ### Rapid prototyping
-- Run `make run` to jump into a development docker container with `home-manager` installed and initialized.
+1. Run `make run` to jump into a development docker container with `home-manager` installed and initialized.
-- Then, run `home-manager switch --flake .` to test the `flake.nix`/`home.nix` combination in this repository.
+2. Then, run `home-manager switch --flake ~/.config/home-manager` to test the `flake.nix`/`home.nix` combination in this repository.
-- You can edit `home.nix` from outside the container and rerun `home-manager switch --flake .` inside the container to test edits.
+3. You can edit `home.nix` from outside the container and rerun `home-manager switch --flake ~/.config/home-manager` inside the container to test edits.
-- After exiting the container, make sure you run `sudo chown $USER .` to relinquish your git repo ownership back to your local environment.
+4. After exiting the container, make sure you run `sudo chown $USER .` within the top level of the repo to relinquish git repo ownership back to your local environment.